AlexanderJuestel/pyheatdemand/joss/paper.md

 ## Processing Heat Demand Map Data

 Heat demand maps may contain millions of cells.
 Evaluating each cell would not be feasible.
-Therefore, **PyHD** utilizes the rasterstats package [@rasterstats] returning statistical values of the heat demand map for further analysis and results reporting.
+Therefore, **PyHeatDemand** utilizes the rasterstats package [@rasterstats] returning statistical values of the heat demand map for further analysis and results reporting.

 # State of the field